Focus on you

 Your guide to seeking care

-Starting in Spring 2025, Hinge Health members will have access to movement-based menopause care as part of the chronic and pelvic health programs.
-Your physical therapist-led care team will provide personalized exercise therapy and behavior-based lifestyle modifications to alleviate joint and muscle pain, maintain muscle mass and bone density, and address symptoms like hot flashes and mood swings.
+Hinge Health members will have access to movement-based menopause care as part of the chronic and pelvic health programs.
+Your physical-therapist-led care team will provide personalized exercise therapy and behavior-based lifestyle modifications to alleviate joint and muscle pain, maintain muscle mass and bone density, and address symptoms like hot flashes and mood swings.

 With so many available health care options, it can be difficult to know how and where to get the right care.
 To receive quicker and more cost-effective care, review this information and consider all the virtual and in-person options available to you.

 Feeling unwell?
-Your guide to seeking the right care.
+Here's your guide to seeking the right care.

 Description